Responsive Menu

 Add more content here...

-Migraines can be triggered by some surprising things and figuring out how to manage those triggers can change the quality of your life.
-Taking back your life may sound like an unattainable dream and at times I have felt that defeat.
-However, with the right plan, support, and strategies migraines and stress will not overtake your life.
-In fact you may find you handle stress better than some out of the need for survival so to speak.
-Through pain you may develop strength and resilience.
-It may not always be the way we would have planned to gain those attributes, but we must look for the positive in all things.
+Some surprising things can trigger migraine, and figuring out how to manage those triggers can change the quality of your life.
+Taking back your life may sound like an unattainable dream, and I have sometimes felt that defeat.
+However, with the right plan, support, and strategies, migraines and stress will not overtake your life.
+You may find you handle stress better than some out of the need for survival.
+Through pain, you may develop strength and resilience.
+It may not always be how we would have planned to gain those attributes, but we must look for the positive in all things.

 Migraine Brewing: Let Down Headache

-An unexpected, yet common time for a migraine to occur is actually after the stress has decreased.
-The American Migraine Foundation calls this a let down headache.
-As your stress levels decrease the migraine attack strikes and according to the American Migraine Foundation this is backed by science.
-My husband used to call this my “migraine brewing stage” as it occurred over the busy school week.
-As a teacher I would be in “go mode” all week and then it seemed once I sat down that is when the migraine hit me.
+An unexpected yet common time for a migraine to occur is actually after the stress has decreased.
+The American Migraine Foundation calls this a letdown headache.
+As your stress levels decrease, the migraine attack strikes, and according to the American Migraine Foundation, this is backed by science.
+My husband used to call this my “migraine brewing stage,” as it occurred over the busy school week.
+As a teacher, I would be in “go mode” all week, and then it seemed that the migraine hit me once I sat down.

-It is surprising to many that the relationship between migraines and stress does not always mean you have a migraine at the most stressful moment.
-Another example of this was when I had a student I had been really worried about.
+It is surprising to many that the relationship between migraine and stress does not always mean you have a migraine attack at the most stressful moment.
+Another example was when I had a student I had been worried about.
 She and her family had suffered a loss.
 I can be a worrier and when I finally got to see she was ok, I experienced some relief.
 Ironically, that is when my migraine spiked.
-This migraine life does not play by any expected rules and is a process that can be ever changing.
+This migraine life does not play by any expected rules and is a process that can be ever-changing.

 Woman with migraine caused by stressed sitting with head in hands

-A person who has migraines may definitely see an increase in episodes or severity due to the current level of stress in his or her life.
-There are times as the stress rises I can actually start to feel the pain.
+A person who has migraine may see an increase in episodes or severity due to the current level of stress in his or her life.
+There are times as the stress rises, I can start to feel the pain.
 That is both painful and infuriating at the same time.
-The pain itself not only hurts, but typically adds more stress because of what I am not able to do because of it.
+The pain itself not only hurts but typically adds more stress because of what I am not able to do because of it.
 This makes daily life challenging and can be very discouraging at times.
 This is where gratitude and a strong support system can help.
 You can read more about those in Migraine Patient Journey: Gratitude and Chronic Migraines and Relationships.

-There are some things you simply must do in order to survive on some days and in the storm of a migraine you may have no choice.
-So, take the time to rest, sit out of whatever the next meeting or event is, and ALWAYS be prepared with what you need.
+You must do some things to survive on some days, and in the storm of a migraine, you may have no choice.
+The National Library of Medicine reports that stress is a trigger for about 70% of people with migraine.
+So, take the time to rest, sit out of the next meeting or event, and ALWAYS be prepared with what you need.

 Be prepared by having all meds with you at all times and any relief aids that could be helpful.
 I keep my migraine stick and cream with me.
-Read about those in my post Migrastil Migraine Stick Review and get them here or on the Amazon links below.
-At home I use my migraine cap and/or my eye mask.
-It is important that we are diligent about our health and we use all the strategies we can.
+Read about those in my post-Migrastil Migraine Stick Review.
+I use my migraine cap and/or eye mask at home.
+These are two things I can’t live without.
+We must be diligent about our health and we use all the strategies we can.
 When you find what works for you stick with those things because they will be the ones that change your quality of life.

 Migraine Stick